 The ability to exercise willpower and maintain self-control is one of the strongest predictors of success in childhood and adulthood.
 Conversely, lack of willpower can prevent even the most talented individual from reaching their potential.
 Now Science has uncovered some of the mechanisms behind willpower, and realised that it is a skill that can be learned.
 Willpower is like physical strength: you can increase it by exercise, but you need to conserve it because once you’ve used it up, you will be unable to exert it until you have recovered.
 The skill is in learning how to exercise, use and conserve willpower.
 We can teach you these skills and help you reach new levels of mental strength and endurance.
 However, we do this without asking you to exercise totalitarian levels of control over yourself: that is a recipe for disaster just as it was for the totalitarians of yesteryear.
 Democratic self-control involves listening to different sides of ourselves and negotiating agreement between warring motivations.
 We can show you how to get inner agreement so that you can go forward and exercise your will as a unified personality. ^Top

 Contrary to folklore, happiness is not found but made.
 Some of us may have by nature a sunnier disposition than others, and many of us may live in unhappy circumstances, but much of our happiness remains in our control.
 Science has shown that there are practices, like the skills listed above, which can reliably and consistently increase people’s happiness.
 You can learn those skills, and I can teach them.
 The time and money you spend learning the skills of happiness is likely to give you more in return than anything else you could do. ^Top

 Here’s the Coaching Process I use.
 If life is a journey, then this is a way to make successful journeys in three steps:

-If you’d like some coaching, why not get in touch with me using the form on the right.
-I’d be happy to tell you how I can help.
-And if you’d like to know how successful I am, read what some of my clients say about me here.
+If you’d like some coaching, why not get in touch with us using the form on the right.
+We’d be happy to tell you how we can help.
+And if you’d like to know how successful we are, read what some of our clients say about us here.